“It is high time we closed the chapter on animal cruelty.

-Almost everybody loves animals and wants stop animal cruelty but some people are not exactly sure how to help.
-That’s where this how to help animals essay aims to help.
+Almost everybody loves animals and wants to stop animal cruelty but some people are not exactly sure how to help.
+That’s what this ‘how to help animals’ essay aims to do.

 From an elderly person of reduced mobility to a full time professional.
-From a retired or part time worker, to the fully employed and even students of educational establishments in between.
+From a retired or part time worker, to the fully employed and even students.
 We can all do our bit.

 The Older Demographic